Virtual MCP Servers Configuration¶

 Remove Virtual Servers¶

-Virtual MCP servers are a tools/list concept only.
-They filter which tools a client discovers, but do not affect tools/call routing or authorization.
+Virtual MCP servers are a discovery concept only.
+They filter which tools and prompts a client discovers, but do not affect routing or authorization.

-If you have authentication and user-based tool filtering configured, the broker applies two filters sequentially when handling a tools/list request with a virtual server header:
+If you have authentication and user-based tool filtering configured, the broker applies two filters sequentially when handling a tools/list or prompts/list request with a virtual server header:

 - Identity-based filtering -- the

-x-authorized-toolsreduces the tool list to only tools the user hasresource_accessroles for - Virtual server filtering -- the
+x-mcp-authorizedheader carries a signed JWT with anallowed-capabilitiesclaim that reduces the list to only the capabilities (tools and prompts) the user is authorized for - Virtual server filtering -- the

 The result is the intersection of both filters.
-For example, if the accounting virtual server lists test1_greet and test3_add, but the user only has the greet role on mcp-test/test-server1, they will only see test1_greet.
+For example, if the accounting virtual server lists test1_greet and test3_add, but the user's x-mcp-authorized JWT only grants access to greet on mcp-test/test-server1, they will only see test1_greet.

 No additional AuthPolicy configuration is needed for virtual servers beyond what is already set up for regular MCP server authorization.